stakater/mto-docs/content/concepts/integration-config.md

-# Integration Config
+# IntegrationConfig

-IntegrationConfig is used to configure settings of multi-tenancy for Multi Tenant Operator.
+`IntegrationConfig` is used to configure settings of multi-tenancy for Multi Tenant Operator.

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1beta1